Contact Lens Care

 Glasses Frame Size Guide

-Understanding the frame measurements of your glasses is essential as this will affect how the glasses sit on your face.
-If your glasses don't sit properly on your face, they may slide off frequently, resulting in them not aligning correctly with the centre of your eyes.
+Understanding the frame measurements of your glasses is essential as this will affect how the glasses fit on your face.
+If your glasses don't fit properly on your face, they may slide off frequently, resulting in them not aligning correctly with the centre of your eyes.
 This misalignment can cause blurry vision which can then lead to discomfort and headaches as well as having to strain your eyes more.

 Glasses are made to fit a generalised measurement of most people’s faces.
 You will find that some styles of glasses come in a smaller sized frame for smaller or slimmer faces.
 Our handy guide will help you find the perfect frames with the best lenses to fit your face.